sparkhere-sys/sparkhere-sys/README.md

 ## personal stuff

-i started programming when i was 6 years old, with good ol' scratch. my account is still on scratch to this day, check it out: [click me](https://scratch.mit.edu/users/7xel_Official)
+i started programming when i was 6 years old, with good ol' scratch.

 nothing's changed since then! i'm still a programmer, always was, always will be.

+i still have a scratch account to this day! you can find my current one [here](https://scratch.mit.edu/users/7xel_Official)

 - Pronouns: **He/Him**
 - Gender: **Male**